 Since developing arthritis in my wrists and thumbs a few years back, I have had to set aside my largest screens, and print on a smaller scale-or not print at all, sometimes.

-Discomfort has led to the discovery of some helpful adaptations.
+Happily they have not bothered me much lately, but the discomfort did lead me to the discovery of some helpful adaptations.

 For example, I always figured it was the squeegee stroke that put the most strain on hand joints, but it turns out that, for me, the grasping motion of lifting the screen by the edges of the frame is much more injurious.
 A rolling-leg screen support is some help, but the clamp-on type (necessary for aluminum frames) can be very heavy itself, adding to the weight you have to lift.
 What really helps is a HANDLE.
 I have padded a 2-inch, deep-throated c-clamp and I clamp it onto the frame wherever I can get the best leverage, and lift the screen by that.
 The last time I used my large screens, I actually screwed on drawer handles, but that does preclude reversing the screen so you can work from either end.
-Another option I should explore is a counterweight system to automatically raise the screen.
+Another option one could explore is a counterweight system to automatically raise the screen.

-Another thing that's painful now is my long-time practice of altering my stencils by rubbing on both sides of the screen with rubbing alcohol on Kleenex.
+Another thing that can be painful now is my long-time practice of altering my stencils by rubbing on both sides of the screen with rubbing alcohol on Kleenex.
 Alcohol is easy to control because it's slow-acting, and I didn't mind having to use more elbow grease, but now I use either acetone or Awesome Orange, because these days, quick and gentle is best.
 The Awesome Orange (or emulsion remover, for a photo stencil) can be diluted to whatever strength strikes the best balance.